Deicide (band): Departures of Eric and Brian Hoffman and middle era (2004)

-Eric and Brian Hoffman made their final studio appearance with Deicide on 2004's Scars of the Crucifix, which was the band's first release on Earache Records.
-On November 25, 2004, the brothers departed from the band due to animosity relating to royalties and publishing.
-Steve Asheim stated that by this point, he had lost "business trust" in them, and stated that leading up to their departure, they could not even be relied upon to show up for live performances.
+Eric and Brian Hoffman made their final studio appearance with Deicide on 2004's Scars of the Crucifix, the band's first release on Earache Records.
+On November 25, 2004, the brothers departed the band due to animosity relating to royalties and publishing.
+Asheim stated that by this point, he had lost business trust in them, and that leading up to their departure, they could not be relied upon to show up for live performances.
+A spokesperson from Earache Records stated in a 2006 Blogspot post that the Hoffmans quit while the band was on tour.
+The spokesperson stated that the band members maintained a correspondence through "legal letters" until it was proven in a court of law that the Hoffmans composed far less material for Scars than they had claimed in their complaint.
+Earache remained neutral during the dispute.
+The Hoffman brothers went on to reform Amon.
+Benton opined that Deicide was stronger without the brothers, claiming they "rode on [his] and Steve's coattails for years."